civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_caseSummary.md

 ## Summary

-This hook is called when the manage case screen is displayed.
-It allows the injection of label/value pairs which are rendered inside divs underneath the existing summary table.
+This hook is called when the manage case screen is displayed, and it allows the injection of label/value pairs which are rendered inside divs underneath the existing summary table.